Ministries & OeEB

 The Federal Ministry of Defence makes its contribution to Austrian Development Cooperation in keeping with the principle of coherence, as affirmed in the Federal Development Cooperation Act.
 Here, it focuses on conflict prevention, crisis management, peacebuilding and state building.
 As a member of the European Union and diverse international organisations, such as the United Nations, Austria also seeks to make its contribution to international commitments.
 Since 1960, more than 100,000 Austrian soldiers and civilian helpers have taken part in over 120 international peace support and humanitarian missions.
 Added to this are many bilateral and multilateral collaborations for capacity development in and with partner countries.
 Federal Ministry of Defence's aim is to make a sustainable contribution to security and development in neighbouring regions, where the Austrian Armed Forces operate as a major, reliable partner, as well as in humanitarian disaster relief missions.

-The Federal Ministry of Agriculture, Regions and Tourism is engaged at both national and international level in sustainable agriculture, forestry and water management.
+The Federal Ministry of Agriculture, Forestry, Regions and Water Management is engaged at both national and international level in sustainable agriculture, forestry and water management.
 With information and awareness measures, it communicates these issues to the public.
-As part of a sustainable and environment-friendly agricultural and food policy, Federal Ministry of Sustainability and Tourism advocates fair production conditions and sustainable water resource use and seeks to improve food security in Austria and combat hunger throughout the world.
+As part of a sustainable and environment-friendly agricultural and food policy, Federal Ministry of Agriculture, Forestry, Regions and Water Management advocates fair production conditions and sustainable water resource use and seeks to improve food security in Austria and combat hunger throughout the world.
 In addition, it supports many sustainable projects in developing countries.